 - a.
 His/her judgment that any condition or circumstance may jeopardize my welfare or the integrity of the study. - b.
 My failure to follow the instructions of the investigator(s). - c.
-If the study is stopped by the sponsor and/or Principal Investigator participating in the study prior to completion.
+If the study is stopped by the sponsor and/or Principal Investigator prior to completion.